Aonne/Time-Tracker/README.md

 * What do you do with my data?
   * Absolutely nothing!
 Time Tracker doesn't share anything anywhere, in fact it can be use without an internet connection.

-* How much ressources does it use?
-  * Close to nothing, it will depends of the speed of your storage but after testing it on an USB stick, everything is done in less than 10sec.
-Nothing will be running in the background after that.

 * Does it work on games without launcher?
   * Only ```Nvidia``` should log that.
 Note that for older games, it won't log the name but should still know when it was opened and closed.
 As for *very* light games hhhhhh it's a gamble, some may work, some may not.
 I am always trying to find new ways to improve this project.